Helping get PPE where it’s needed most

-Since mid-March 2020, we leveraged our own design and engineering teams, and tapped into our material suppliers and manufacturing connections to help get PPE into the hands of those who needed it most.
+Starting in March 2020, we began to leverage our own design and engineering teams and tap into our material suppliers and manufacturing connections to help get PPE into the hands of those who needed it most.

 THANK YOU to all those who generously donated to our GoFundMe campaign helping us raise money to manufacture face shields and donate them to multiple hospitals.

 We had a goal to address the lack of this supply at a meaningful scale.
 There were many commendable efforts going on to 3D print structures for shields and then add on the PET or other clear material.
 Our concern was the time it takes to make each mask with a 3D print process.
 In partnering with a fantastic cut and sew manufacturer, Ridgeview Manufacturing, we created a design to get batches of shields made in the thousands using a simple design of hook and loop straps, foam pads, and anti-fog PET.
 The challenge became locating the PET anti-fog shield material.
 This proved to be an arduous search, but in the end, SUCCESS… our manufacturer got enough supplies to manufacture up to 90,000 units for hospitals.

 We created PPE guidelines for mitigating the spread of COVID-19 in collaboration with MaiiC and SecondMuse.
 The guide gives employers a simple and straightforward overview of PPE guidance from the CDC and other health organizations.